STealthy-and-haSTy/SublimeScraps/plugins/README.md

    Files result buffer and have the line numbers that precede the text be removed automatically.

+* [generate_cmd_list.py](generate_cmd_list.py) is a sample command that introspects the Sublime runtime environment and provides a textual display of all known commands (except for those implemented directly in the Sublime core), sorted out by package and type (`ApplicationCommand`, `WindowCommand` or `TextCommand`).

+   Each command also includes the arguments the command takes and any defaults they might have, as well as the associated documentation comment.

  * [minimap_toggler.py](minimap_toggler.py) is a simple example of having the sublime text minimap turn itself off only for files of a certain syntax.
    There is no setting that controls this, and the minimap toggles on and off